Spurty007/reported/hosting.md

 # certbot --certonly
 </pre>

-After adding Certbot and running it, your web service file should contain a new block like so:
+After adding Certbot and running it, your /etc/nginx/sites-enabled/default file should contain a new block like so:

 <pre>
 server {